Powering the Artemis Generation

 Engineers work to remove and transport the center segment from the casting pits at the Promontory facility.

-Booster Integration Program Manager, Space Launch System
+Booster Integration Program Manager

-By Charley Bown
+by Charley Bown

 As an engineering student, I watched the first launch of NASA’s Space Shuttle Program on television — never suspecting that I would be part of the shuttle team for 27 years and, following the Space Shuttle Columbia accident, help deliver a kit that could repair the shuttle orbiter wing.
 Today, I serve as the program manager over the SLS booster integration, the team that assembles the twin five-segment solid rocket boosters that will power the Artemis program and America’s return to the moon.
-When I see Artemis launch, I know I will be in awe; seeing (and feeling) my work light up before me during a launch is my favorite part of the job.
-Having a viable replacement to the space shuttle, just as the shuttle was to the Saturn V rocket, with bigger capabilities to achieve greater goals is critical.
-The moon, once our sole destination, is only a stepping stone for Artemis.
-I am proud to do my part to achieve America’s next great space pursuits and to share in a new era of exploration.

-Life at Northrop Grumman: Archived Stories
+Life at Northrop Grumman